jamelachahbar-zz/azureprivatelinkdemo/README.md

 ## :checkered_flag: Results

-- You have deployed a
+- You have deployed a basic Azure and On-Premises environment using an ARM Template
+- You have become familiar with the components you have deployed in your subscription
+- You are now able to login to all VMs using your specified credentials
+- End-to-end network connectivity has been verified from On-Premises to Azure

 ## Create a multi Stage pipeline with Yaml